jshttp/negotiator/README.md

 #### Methods

-##### mediaTypes(availableMediaTypes):
+##### mediaTypes(availableMediaTypes)

 Returns an array of preferred media types ordered by priority from a list of available media types.

-##### mediaType(availableMediaType):
+##### mediaType(availableMediaType)

-Returns the top preferred media type from a list of available media types.
+Returns the most preferred media type from a list of available media types.

 ### Accept-Language Negotiation